doersino/excessivelyadequate.com/_posts/2018-05-11-starfield.md

 }
 ```

-Now, before drawing each star, we need to consider that as the stars travel further from the center of the screen and begin to move past the imaginary spaceship, you want them to grow larger. [^realism] Put differently, their radius depends on their distance from the center:
+Now, before drawing each star, we need to consider that as the stars travel further from the center of the screen and begin to move past the imaginary spaceship, you want them to grow larger.
+Put differently, their radius `r`[^realism] depends on their distance from the center:

 ```js
 // compute radius depending on euclidean distance from center